Rodrigossz/KM-w-Audio/README.md

 To keep the GitHub repo as small as possible, and to keep this lab free, snippets from the original audios were extracted.
 Their total size is close to 18 MB.
 But the audios will not be taken to Azure, only their metadata, created with the Microsoft AI service.
 These meta-stats will occupy less than 10 MB of a blob storage and Azure Search index.

-The dataset also has Microsoft public documents like presentations, images, white-papers, etc. All these documents will use less than 50 MB of a blob storage.
+The dataset also has Microsoft public documents like presentations, images, whitepapers, etc. All these documents will use less than 50 MB of a blob storage.
 They will be used to allow you a rich search experience.

 **The total dataset size is less the 100 MB with a big safety margin.**